dinki/View-Assist/View Assist dashboard and views/README.md

 * Fix restart HA goes to night mode when HA unavailable (not seeing this any more)
 * Consider option to handle icon bar list color (black or white) OR figure out how to add drop shadow on icons to ensure viewable on white backgrounds (We can handle this if it becomes a problem)
 * Give device id in YAML config so that device can have an area ??
+* Update colors on assist bar when processing (JJB will give this a go)  Thank you!